-Safari Ltd have produced several tubes (‘Toobs’) which contain a diverse selection of mini-dinosaurs and other prehistoric animals.
-These tubes are a great choice for the indecisive amongst us – why pick one single large dinosaur when you can get an entire tube of small dinos for the same price!?
-The American Museum of Natural History feathered dinos tube contains an array of twelve dinosaurs, half of which are feathered and including some recent discoveries.
+Safari Ltd have produced several tubes (or ‘toobs’ as they call them) that contain a diverse selection of mini-dinosaurs and other prehistoric animals.
+These tubes are a great choice for the indecisive amongst us.
+Why pick one single large dinosaur when you can get an entire tube of small dinosaurs for the same price.
+The American Museum of Natural History has endorsed this feathered dinos tube.
+It contains an array of twelve dinosaurs, half of which are feathered including some recent discoveries, and half of which are not (although some could’ve been).
 A tube dedicated to feathered dinosaurs is a reflection of recent discoveries that continue to provide evidence for a close relationship between dinosaurs and birds.

-All of the figures are about 7cm long and not to scale – after all, only the most active imagination could perceive a swooping Microraptor snatching up an adult Apatosaurus and whisking it up to its nest for dinner.
+All of the figures are about 7cm long and not to scale relative to each other – after all, only the most active imagination could perceive a swooping Microraptor snatching up an adult Apatosaurus and whisking it up to its nest for dinner.

 The six feathered dinosaurs are all theropods and are depicted with plumage to some degree.
 A four-winged Microraptor is posed in mid-flight with its feathered arms, legs and tail outstretched.